-Gladiator garage storage cabinets are a really good low-cost option if you’re looking to add a little more storage space to your garage.
-But they have two different lines of garage cabinets, and it can get a little confusing to try to tell the difference between the Premiere vs RTA (Ready to Assemble) cabinet models.
+Gladiator Garage cabinets are an excellent low-cost option to add more storage space to your garage.
+However, trying to tell the difference between the Premiere vs. RTA (Ready to Assemble) cabinet models can get confusing.

-I purchased a few Gladiator garage cabinets from both the Premier line and the Ready to Assemble (RTA) line, so this review will cover both.
+I purchased a few Gladiator garage cabinets from the Premier and Ready to Assemble (RTA) lines, so this review will cover both.

-To make it easy, I’ll mention which specific model or product line I’m talking about each time.
+To make it easy, I’ll mention which specific model or product line I’m discussing each time.

 Here’s what I’ve got:

 - Two Premier 30″ wall cabinets (GAWG302DRG)